Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/thiessen-2011-a-grammar-of-signwriting/essay.md

 - the treatment of fills, rotations, reflections, and handedness
 - the later discussion of placement rules and encoding

 Even when Thiessen is still working at the symbol level, he is not blind to space.
-Many weaker accounts fail before analysis even begins by treating spatiality as secondary display rather than authored written structure.
+Many narrower accounts lose the analysis before it begins by treating spatiality as secondary display rather than authored written structure.

 ### 3. It does serious script-internal descriptive work